jls47/monkeyback/plan.md

 Front
 -Main page has search bar and recently added
--All pages will have the search bar except for adding the songs -Adding songs needs a single login from a single login page -Selecting genre-dropdown with "add new"?
+-All pages will have the search button that expands into a bar except for song adding -Adding songs needs a single login from a single login page -Selecting genre-dropdown with "add new"?
 -Are genres even needed?